euisblue/tweet_app/README.md

   + authentication (prevent person A edit/delete person B's post)

 ## Future Improvements
+- [ ] Upload and read images from S3
 - [ ] Follow & Unfollow feature
 - [ ] Allow string comments on a post
 - [ ] Allow image inserts on a post